 7) Look Out at the Edge of the World

 Don’t miss the Edge of the World, and most western point of land until Africa, at Arthur River.

 It’s absolutely incredible to stand on the very edge of the wild west coast where wind speeds have hit 200 kph and waves crash against the rocks.

 You can visit the Edge of the World when doing the Tarkine Drive, which is an incredible adventure!

 8) Spend Time in Cradle Mountain National Park

-Now it’s down to Cradle Mountain National Park – stock up on supplies before driving in.
+Now it’s down to Cradle Mountain National Park and the nearby Lake St Clair National Park – stock up on supplies before driving in.

 Plan to spend two to three days here if you want to enjoy a couple of hikes around the park.

 If you’re feeling brave and want amazing views from the top, go for the popular hike and boulder scramble to the snowy summit for amazing lake views (not for the faint-hearted!).